claygarrett/PseudoSwift/README.md

 #### Function Builders

 If you haven't seen the Swift Function Builders [draft proposal] (https://github.com/apple/swift-evolution/blob/9992cf3c11c2d5e0ea20bee98657d93902d5b174/proposals/XXXX-function-builders.md), here's a quick recap.
 It allows you to declare any input parameter to a function as a "Function Builder".
-A function builder takes each individual in a line of a closure, and converts it to an array.
+A function builder takes each individual in a line of a closure, and adds it to a single array.
 OK, technically, it converts it to a variadic parameter, but that presents itself as an Array inside your method, so it's essentially one-and-the-same.

 So, if our Function is defined like so: